 According to a western historical chronology - antiquity, the Middle Ages, modern times and modern times - the museum is divided into five parts, each representing a historical period and contemporary themes: Elegance and classicism, magic and dynamism, light-heartedness and hygiene.

-In all civilizations, perfumes have led to incredible production by precious and refined objects made of rare materials: Alabaster, glazed earthenware, ceramics, glass, forged metal.
-The museum retraces the history of perfumes, soaps, make-up and cosmetics over the last four millennia by means of exceptional collections of objects and examples of various industrial techniques.
+In all civilizations, perfumes have led to an incredible production of precious and refined objects made of rare materials: Alabaster, glazed earthenware, ceramics, glass, forged metal.
+Through exceptional collections of objects and examples of various industrial techniques, the museum traces the history of perfumes, soaps, make-up and cosmetics over the last four millennia.

 The 21st century museum takes a look at the past, but also at the present and even the future, when we think of the section on the era of globalisation, marketing and communication and new markets.

-In Mouans-Sartoux I visited the gardens, could relax wonderfully and completed my understanding of the topic Perfum.
+In Mouans-Sartoux I visited the gardens, relaxed wonderfully and rounded off my understanding of perfume.